sash2501/Blog/_posts/2020-01-21-my-first-conference.md

 Next up was the talk by Wrishiraj Kaushik, the CEO of Libresoft.
 He gave a talk about Open source contribution in Indian context.
 It was a helpful talk that covered the financial aspect of open source development.He kept the attendees entertained by sharing anecdotes and his experiences in his journey to open source contribution.
 <br>
 Piyush Aggarwal the went on to talk about KDE Connect, its advantages and the work that is currently being done on it.He also showed how his laptop and phone were connected with the help of KDE Connect.<br>
-Many attendees who were unaware of the concept of FOSS and open source projects were enlightened by a talk about the The day concluded with a workshop on how to make a basic Qt quick application using cmake.
+Many attendees who were unaware of the concept of FOSS and open source projects were enlightened by a talk by Kunal Kushwaha about what really means by FOSS and contibutiong to open source projects.<br>
+The day concluded with a workshop on how to make a basic Qt quick application using cmake.
 It was a very helpful session for the open source newbies like me who were attending the conference.

 ## Day Two : 18 January